drand/drand/docs/SPECS.md

 Group configuration: A structure that contains all the necessary information about nodes that form a drand network:
-* Nodes: A list of nodes information that represents all nodes on the network
+* Nodes: A list of nodes information that represents all nodes on the network.
-* Threshold: The number of nodes that are necessary to participate to a randomness generation round to produce a new random value
+* Threshold: The number of nodes that are necessary to participate to a randomness generation round to produce a new random value.
+Given the security model of Drand, the threshold must be superior to 50% of the number of nodes.
 * Period: The period at which the network creates new random value
 * GenesisTime: An UNIX timestamp in seconds that represents the time at which the first round of the drand chain starts.
 See the [beacon